sav-che/TL-2/Authors/Rosen, Felix {std. F. Rosen}.md

-> [!cite] BHL link: this entry starts at [page 888](https://www.biodiversitylibrary.org/item/103624#page/902/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 888](https://www.biodiversitylibrary.org/page/33190359) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Rosen, Felix (1863-1925), German (Leipzig-born) botanist; spent his youth in Jerusalem and Belgrado; studied at Basel (1883) and Strassburg, 1884-1886, with A. de Bary; Dr. phil.
 Strassburg 1886; assistant at Tübingen 1888-1891; id. with F. Cohn in Breslau 1891; habil.
-Breslau 1892; first appointment as e.o. prof. of botany at Breslau 1901; travelled in Abyssinia 1904-1905; e.o. professor of botany and director of the Breslau botanical institute 1906; ordinary professor 1920; murdered in Breslau 1925. (*F. Rosen*).
+Breslau 1892; first appointment as e.o. prof. of botany at Breslau 1901; travelled in Abyssinia 1904-1905; e.o. professor of botany and director of the Breslau botanical institute 1906; ordinary professor 1920; murdered in Breslau 1925.
+**Abbreviated name**: *F. Rosen*

 #### Herbarium and types